fortinet-fortisoar/solution-pack-submit-your-content/docs/contents.md

 |----------------------|
 # Contents

-The **SOC Experience** solution pack contains the following resources.
+The **Submit Your Content** solution pack contains the following resources.

 ## Widget